The Role of Sequence Information in Minimal Models of Molecular Assembly: Results

-Our results are concerned with finding, for both the backboned and sequenced aTAM, a finite tile type set and corresponding strength function that allows the deterministic assembly of any shape within the shape space of the model.
-Here, the starting configuration must be empty set and the sequence of tiles can be arbitrary, within those sequences permitted by the finite tile set.
-We call such a tile type set a \textbf{universal assembly kit}.
-We begin our results with the following Lemma.
+To address the question of whether various aTAM models can efficiently encode the deterministic assembly of shapes into their sequences, we consider the existence of universal assembly kits, first for the backboned aTAM, and eventually for the sequenced aTAM.
+A \textbf{universal assembly kit} is defined as a finite tile type set and corresponding strength function that allows the deterministic assembly of any finite shape within the shape space of the model.
+Here, the starting configuration must be the empty set and the sequence of tiles can be arbitrary, within those sequences permitted by the finite tile set.